 Key returned to Georgia Tech in 2019 after three seasons as offensive line coach at Alabama (2016-18), where he helped lead the Crimson Tide to two Southeastern Conference championships, three College Football Playoff championship games and the 2017 national title.
-His coaching resume also includes a successful 11-year stint at UCF, where he helped lead the Knights to four conference championships and eight bowl appearances, one season as an assistant coach at Western Carolina and two seasons as a graduate assistant at Georgia Tech.
+His coaching resume also includes a successful 11-year stint at UCF, where he helped lead the Knights to four conference championships and eight bowl appearances, one season as an assistant coach at Western Carolina and a season-plus as a graduate assistant at Georgia Tech.
 In addition to his reputation as a top-notch coach, he is also widely regarded as one of the nation’s top recruiters.

 Key was a four-year starter at guard for the Yellow Jackets from 1997-2000.
 He was a team captain and all-ACC performer as a senior and graduated from Tech in 2001 with a management degree.
 He and his wife, Danielle, have a daughter, Harper.